MichaelCurrin/jekyll-blog-demo/README.md

 </div>

-This project now includes a demo of collections too.
-See the Languages section on the site, the `languages.md` file and the `_languages` directory.
+This project was generated using the Jekyll CLi for a starting point.
+Now IT includes a demo of Jekyll _Collections_ too.
+See the _Languages_ section on the site, the `languages.md` file and the `_languages` directory.

 ## Documentation